degville/snap-docs/docs/how-to-guides/manage-snaps/disk-space-awareness.md

-(snap-how-to-guides-manage-snaps-disk-space-awareness)=
+(how-to-guides-manage-snaps-disk-space-awareness)=
 # Disk space awareness

 The snap daemon, _snapd_, can check whether there is enough free disk space before performing the following space-requiring operations:

 - **snap installation**: checks storage required to download a snap
 - **snap refresh and update**: checks storage required to download updates and to store previous snap revisions
-- **snap removal**: checks storage required to create the [automatic snapshot](/snap-how-to-guides/manage-snaps/create-data-snapshots) generated when the last revision of a snap is removed (unless disabled)
+- **snap removal**: checks storage required to create the [automatic snapshot](/how-to-guides/manage-snaps/create-data-snapshots) generated when the last revision of a snap is removed (unless disabled)

 > :information_source: Disk space awareness is currently an experimental feature and requires snapd version *2.47+* .